syncfusion-content/javascript-docs/js/Diagram/Symbol-Palette.md

 </table>
 Palette item size can be based on the actual size of the node, regardless of the precedence.

-The `enableScale` property of the palette item enables you to customize the size of the item regardless of the precedence.Following code snippet illustrates how to customize the palette item size.
+The `enableScale` property of the palette item enables you to customize the size of the item regardless of the precedence.
+The following code example illustrates how to customize the palette item size.

 {% highlight js %}